Where is Bryan Robson now?

-When Bryan Robson left Manchester United in 1994 he went straight into management with Middlesbrough as player manager.
+When he finally left Manchester United in 1994 he went straight into management with Middlesbrough in a player-manager capacity.

 At this time he also assisted Terry Venables with the England national team where he was part of the set up of the successful Euro 96 campaign.

 Check out these great deals on replica football shirts and grab yourself a bargain.